nolll77/Linear-Regression-using-numpy.polyfit/README.md

 4 | 2*4 + 5 = 13
 ...

-If you put all the x–y value pairs on a graph, you’ll get a straight line :
+If you put all the `x`–`y` value pairs on a graph, you’ll get a straight line :
 ![linear function example](https://drive.google.com/uc?id=1u2AP2hR2aluIQrdNAtBEbf0Fav_1Dd8B)

 The relationship between x and y is linear.